sb-vdb/aipi/python-service/README.md

 If everything succeeded up until this point, Jupyter and everything Python is ready to go.

 ## Start HTTP Endpoint

+You can skip this step, if you want to only use the Jupyter frontend, as the Python HTTP endpoint is only needed by the web frontend.

 First, navigate to the top-level folder of the repo and activate your environment, if not already done:
 ```